Central Park, Armidale: Influence of Brother Francis Gatti

 Here things rested until the arrival of help from a rather unlikely quarter.
-June 1882, when it was announced that Brother Francis Gatti (1833-1891, born Guilio Gatti at Iesi, Italy), a Capuchin Franciscan lay brother associated with the adjacent Roman Catholic Cathedral of St. Mary and St. Joseph, had "volunteered his services in looking after the plants and has been sent to Sydney to select 400 trees".
-Born in Gazi, Italy, Gatti went on to take part in Franciscan missionary work in South Wales with Dr Elzear Torreggiani, who was subsequently created Bishop of Armidale, whence he and Gatti arrived in November 1879.
+June 1882, when it was announced that Brother Francis Gatti (1833–1891, born Giulio Gatti at Iesi, Italy), a Capuchin Franciscan lay brother associated with the adjacent Roman Catholic Cathedral of St. Mary and St. Joseph, had "volunteered his services in looking after the plants and has been sent to Sydney to select 400 trees".
+Born in Gazi, Italy, Gatti went on to take part in Franciscan missionary work in South Wales with Elzear Torreggiani, who was subsequently created Bishop of Armidale, whence he and Gatti arrived in November 1879.

 Gatti's farming background and love of plants equipped him for his labours, which with assistance from Council helped to transform the reserve into an attractive space.
 The reserve was further improved in July 1885, when gas lamps were installed in and around it, partly as a result of representations by Gatti, whose labours were supported by casual workers part-funded by the colonial government.
 He was a busy man, for he also maintained the Roman Catholic section of the Armidale cemetery, and also the grounds of the nearby Cathedral and Ursuline convent.
 Gatti campaigned against vandalism by "a wanton set of turbulent youths" who tore up many plants, and asked Council to prohibit public meetings within the park.
 His efforts with regard to both the park and the cathedral garden are said to have stimulated the development of public and private gardens of Armidale.

 Gatti laid out the park, which by 1884 was established according to his design.
 The four corners were linked with diagonal gravel crossing paths, themselves linked by a circular path, defined by plantings, at their intersections.
 Slightly inset from the four sides of the park were paths forming a promenade; these were also defined by plantings to the extent that they were described as avenues.
 The grassy inner section featured grouped ornamental plantings.
 In 1884, too, commenced the Public Parks Act 1884 (NSW), which allowed Councils to be appointed as park trustees, cleverly devolving to them the associated costs and responsibilities.

 After Gatti's death from influenza and bronchitis in November 1891 aged 58, it was proposed that a memorial to his life be constructed within the reserve; but in the event this took the form of a chapel, completed in 1892, near his grave in Armidale cemetery.